shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-multi-format-banner-ads-on-ios.md

 is determined automatically by the SDK based on the creative with the highest bid.

+> [!NOTE]
-<b>Note:</b> If you have specified Video as a
-Media Type for your placement in Console, it is still necessary to use the aforementioned commands to activate video ads.
+> If you have specified Video as a Media Type for your placement in Console, it is still necessary to use the aforementioned commands to activate video ads.
 Without explicitly enabling video ads through the SDK, only banner ads will be served.
 On the other hand, if you haven't included Video as a Media Type for your placement in Console, you can still enable video ads to be served by calling the above commands to set **AllowVideoDemand** to true.

->

-## Video Orientation
+## Video orientation

-**Video Player Size:**
+**Video player size:**

 Publishers have the option to set predetermined player sizes for different video orientations (portrait, landscape, and square) before